ForeverPhoenix21/Real-Time-Bus-Tracker/README.md

 ## Usage:

-<p> This exercise was made to demonstrate asynchronous programing techniques along with the use of map markers. </p>
+<p> This exercise was made to demonstrate asynchronous programing techniques with the use of map markers.
+You can use these files a learning template to play with API's and JSON Files changing the map and route destinations.</p>

 ## Roadmap: